 The Company primarily utilizes foreign currency and interest rate swaps to manage its exposure to variability in cash flows due to changes in foreign currencies and benchmark interest rates of its assets and liabilities.
-The maximum length of time over which the Company is hedging its exposure to variability in future cash flows for forecasted transactions does not exceed 40 years.
+The maximum length of time over which the Company is hedging its exposure to variability in future cash flows for forecasted transactions does not exceed 39 years.

-The losses from changes in the fair value of foreign currency and interest rate swaps designated as cash flow hedges recognized in OCI were \$465 million and \$53 million for the years ended December 31, 2022 and 2021, respectively.
+The gains (losses) from changes in the fair value of foreign currency and interest rate swaps designated as cash flow hedges recognized in OCI were \$62 million and (\$465) million for the years ended December 31, 2023 and 2022, respectively.

-No amounts were reclassified from AOCI to earnings due to forecasted cash flows that were no longer probable of occurring for the years ended December 31, 2022 and 2021.
+No amounts were reclassified from AOCI to earnings due to forecasted cash flows that were no longer probable of occurring for the years ended December 31, 2023 and 2022.

-All of the hedged forecasted transactions for cash flow hedges were determined to be probable of occurring for the years ended December 31, 2022 and 2021.
+All of the hedged forecasted transactions for cash flow hedges were determined to be probable of occurring for the years ended December 31, 2023 and 2022.